ietf-ccamp-wg/ietf-network-inventory/draft-yg3bp-ccamp-network-inventory-yang - Copy.md

   their deployment in operator's management and control systems, the traditional function of inventory management is also requested to be defined as a data model.

-  Network inventory management and monitoring is a critical part for ensuring the network stays healthy, well-planned, and functioning in the operator's network.
-Network inventory management allows the operator to keep track of what physical network devices are staying in the network including relevant software and hardware versions.
+  Network inventory management and monitoring is a critical part of ensuring the network stays healthy, well-planned, and functioning in the operator's network.
+Network inventory management allows the operator to keep track of what physical network devices are staying in the network including relevant software and hardware.

   The network inventory management also helps the operator to know when to acquire new assets and what is needed, or to decommission old or faulty ones, which can help to improve network performance and capacity planning.

-In {{?I-D.ietf-teas-actn-poi-applicability}} a gap was identified regarding the lack of a YANG data model that could be used at ACTN MPI interface level to report whole/partial network hardware inventory information available at domain controller level towards north-bound systems (e.g., MDSC or OSS layer).
+In {{?I-D.ietf-teas-actn-poi-applicability}} a gap was identified regarding the lack of a YANG data model that could be used at ACTN MPI interface level to report whole/partial hardware inventory information available at PNC level towards north-bound systems (e.g., MDSC or OSS layer).

 {{?RFC8345}} initial goal was to make possible the augmentation of the YANG data model with network inventory data model but this was never developed and the scope was kept limited to network topology data only.